Sakaemachi Station (Hokkaido)

 Sakaemachi Station (栄町駅, Sakaemachi-eki) is a metro station in Higashi-ku, Sapporo, Hokkaido, Japan.
 The station number is H01.
 It is the northern terminus of the Tōhō Line.

 The Sapporo Community Dome is about 11 minutes' walking distance from the station.

 Platforms

+History

+The station opened on 2 December 1988 coinciding with the opening of the Toho Line from this station to Hōsui-Susukino Station.